wheerdam/linuxjoy/README.md

 Note: the `poll()` function of the native library is non-blocking and will return immediately.
 As long as your Java program uses the polling thread, this should be a minor issue other than an increase in CPU usage.

 The native library development files are in the `LinuxJoystick/native` directory. `org_bbi_linuxjoy_NoJoy.h` is the header that has the JNI function signatures of the Java native functions. `winxinput.cpp` is the C++ source that implements this interface and uses Windows XInput API to access the game controllers.
 A Visual Studio 2015 solution is provided in `LinuxJoystick/native/njnative` to build the `njnative.dll` Windows library.

+See [native-api](native-api.md) for more information about the LinuxJoystick native API.

 ### Running LinuxJoystick with Native Library